octoxalis/11tyframe/source/matter/pages/customize.md

 HUE_S_n: -30,
 {data--="example"}

-to obtain `123` as secondary color hue
+to obtain `123` as _secondary_ color hue
 {% _short_note %}
 `153 - 30 = 123`
 {% end_short_note %}
 .
 Nothing requires you to have simetrical values for your color variations, you only have to experiment some combinations to get what you consider the optimal result.

 All variations once defined, any visitor of your site will be able to change the base color hue with a single click over the page header, selecting one of the 360 different hues available in the HSL color system used by {{A_o.NAME_s}}.
-Nevertheless, if you want to prevent the possiblity to change this base color hue, you can do it by setting the `HUE_SET_n` to `0` in the `configure.js` file;
+Nevertheless, if you want to prevent the possiblity to change this base color hue, you can do it by setting the `HUE_SET_n` to `0` in the `configure.js` file.

 {% _anchor %}